 *Note the glitter speaker was a curatorial choice.
 The artist's work is an EP.
-Listen to it here, or visit us in the gallery.
+Listen to it here.
 C'mon.
-Come listen.
+Listen.

 By Tak Masuda

 Understanding the distraction of the journey to attain happiness is the purpose of Happiness Spectrum.
-Each lightbulb represents an experience in life wherein the aggregate effect cannot be measured, nor understood, until the End.
-A retrospective view will unfold a lucid picture of the journey to achieve Happiness and reveal a richness and beauty that colors each of our lives.
-Olivier Messiaen's "Visions de l'amen" inspires the pulses of light on the lightboard.
+Each lightbulb represented an experience in life wherein the aggregate effect cannot be measured, nor understood, until the End.
+A retrospective view unfolded a lucid picture of the journey to achieve Happiness and revealed a richness and beauty that colors each of our lives.
+Olivier Messiaen's "Visions de l'amen" inspired the pulses of light on the lightboard.
 For Messiaen, who experienced a type of synesthesia, a particular color could evoke harmonies or sounds.
 He composed “Visions” mostly in the key of A, which he associated with blue, the color of the sky and eternity.

-*Viewers are encouraged to manipulate the bulbs into a pattern or placement that rings harmonious to them.
+*Viewers were encouraged to manipulate the bulbs into a pattern or placement that rings harmonious to them.